Coedice/website/_posts/2022-11-20-specialised-hardware-to-extend-Moores-law.md

 iterations, have added a number of specialised hardware components, such as:
 - Media engine - Hardware-accelerated encoding and decoding of H.264, HEVC, ProRes, and ProRes RAW (in M1 Ultra)
 - Neural Engine - Neural network training and use
-- Image processor - For quickly processing image data in parallel
+- Image processor - Quickly processing image data in parallel

 ## Into the future
 I believe it is likely that the number of specialised components will increase.
 Some possible additions to computer systems may